rostro36/Notes/Big Data/Week 13/13_questions.md

 </details>
 <details><summary>What are measures in a fact table? </summary>

-- different values (dimensions) given the keys, e.g. cost,profit
+- Different values (dimensions) given the keys, e.g. cost,profit

 </details>
 <details><summary>What are satellite tables? </summary>

-- Extra information on the central table.
+- Extra information tables that relate from the central table.

 </details>
 <details><summary>What is the star schema? </summary>

-- Each dimension in the main table has a satellite table.
+- Each dimension in the main table has at most one satellite table.

 </details>
 <details><summary>What is the snowflake schema? </summary>